ArminKardan/quickengine/1-12-qe-front-globals-changeenduser-image.md

 ### `changeenduser.image`: Change Logged-In User's Image Globally

-This function is available only in `xwebsite` blocks.
-It updates the `image` field of the currently logged-in `enduser` across the entire QE ecosystem, including the QE website and all `xwebsite` instances.
+This function is available only in `XWebsite` blocks.
+It updates the `image` field of the currently logged-in `enduser` across the entire QE ecosystem, including the QE website and all `XWebsite` instances.

 ---